Panosnikc/PHP_OOP_CRUDapp/README.md

 # PHP_OOP_CRUDapp

 This is a simple PHP OOP CRUD app from scratch.
+With some Front End on index page which need more work but for now i don't have time.

 # Quick Start
 To run this project in your pc you will need: